Safeguarding Policy

 • valuing them, listening to and respecting them;

-• sharing information about concerns with agencies who need to know, and involving parents of children and adults at risk appropriately; and
+• sharing information about concerns with agencies who need to know, and involving parents of children and adults at risk appropriately;

-• following the requirements for UK legislation in relation to safeguarding children and adults at risk.
+• following the requirements for UK legislation in relation to safeguarding children and adults at risk;

 Definitions